xuezzou/Vulnerable-nodejs/clickjacking/README.md

-## Cyber-security Final Project: Clickjacking Attack on YES
+## Clickjacking Attack on YES

 by *Xue Zou*

 ### Overview

-The final project for course cyber-security aims to **improve cyber-security at Vanderbilt**.
-My final project aim to mainly address one issue I found in Vanderbilt's student [YES](https://yes.vanderbilt.edu) system and demo possible [Clickjacking](https://www.owasp.org/index.php/Clickjacking) attack on the system, additionally, suggest possible solutions of fixing of the vulnerability.
+This directory aims to address one issue I found in Vanderbilt's student [YES](https://yes.vanderbilt.edu) system and demo possible [Clickjacking](https://www.owasp.org/index.php/Clickjacking) attack on the system, additionally, suggest possible fixing of the vulnerability.

 ### Description